ctavolazzi/code-conductor/_AI-Setup/work_efforts/active/202503091642_work_effort_manager_implementation.md

 - Added handlers for work effort creation, updates, and status changes
 - Created a straightforward API for managing work efforts programmatically
 - Added validation to check for required folders before creating work efforts
-- Modified the manager to only proceed if both work_efforts and .AI-Setup folders exist
+- Modified the manager to only proceed if both work_efforts and _AI-Setup folders exist
 - Added comprehensive JSON handling for flexible integration
 - Implemented methods to parse JSON from strings, files, and dictionaries
 - Created dedicated method for creating work efforts directly from JSON data